Starting Tomato Plants From Seed

-As it gets closer to planting time, see here for dates in your area, you will want to begin hardening off your plants.
-That just means getting them acclimated to the weather so they are better able to withstand the fluctuations that tend to hit in the springtime.
+As it gets closer to planting time you will want to begin hardening off your plants.
+That means getting them acclimated to the weather so they are better able to withstand the fluctuations that tend to hit in the springtime.
 This is especially important if you live in a cooler climate as I do.

 To harden off your seedlings, take your planters outside on a sunny and preferably windless day and let them soak up the rays of the sunshine.
 Try to keep it short and sweet in the beginning so you do not damage your plants.
 As the seedlings strengthen up you can increase the time longer and longer.

-Step #10.
-Transplant your seedlings into your garden.
+Step #11.
+Transplant your seedlings into your garden

-I prefer to garden in raised beds.
+I prefer to use raised garden beds for our vegetable garden.
 This allows me to grow more in a smaller area giving me the most harvest year after year with less work.
 Raised beds are also easier to keep weeded, watered, and safe from predators such as rabbits and dear.

 If you don’t have a garden, don’t worry, you can grow all you need right on your front porch using buckets, pots, and other containers.

 Read: How to Grow Tomatoes in Pots – A Step by Step Guide.

 Starting tomato plants from seeds is not only economical but easy and fun as well.
 I just marvel each summer as we enjoy those beautiful tomatoes that all started from a tiny little seed.